ajinzrathod/github-repo-searcher/README.md

 # GitHub Search API

-A Spring Boot application that provides a REST API for searching GitHub repositories.
+A Spring Boot application that provides a REST API for searching GitHub repositories with PostgreSQL database storage.

 ## API Endpoints